guomaimang/Guomaimang.github.io/src/myself.md

 # Hirsun Maxwell

-I am Hirsun Maxwell 「韩佳明」, an undergraduate in the Faculty of Engineering at the Hong Kong Polytechnic University, currently majoring in Computer Science.
-My research interests are **Cloud Computing Architecture** and **Artificial Intelligence**.
+I am Hirsun Maxwell 「韩佳明」, an undergraduate in the Faculty of Engineering at the Hong Kong Polytechnic University, currently majoring in Computer Science (Computing).
+My research interests are **Information System** and **Artificial Intelligence**.

 - [Work Experience](#work-experience)「工作经历」